-UK property tax has some of the lowest tax rates in Europe.
-But one of the most complicate systems.
 Personal property tax on the profit they make from renting property.
 There are special rules for calculating profit landlord and property tax.
 Then the profit is added to other income and taxed at the individual’s highest rate.

 Gains on disposal of property are taxable.
 If you have ever live in the property.
 There may substantial reliefs available.

 Let us make sure you don’t miss out on any of the allowable expenses, reliefs, allowances or exemptions.

 We offer the quick and easy way through the minefield of UK personal income tax for landlords.
 If you live in the UK and have any income that is tax or is not tax at the right level.
 You are oblige to tell HMRC about income.
 This means you will have to complete a tax return.

 If you are a landlord living in the UK, residency certificate and receive more than £2,500 in rent in a year.
 You have to complete a tax return.
 Below £2,500 in rent, you should tell HMRC to collect any tax due through your PAYE coding.
 You must tell HMRC if you receive over £1,000 rent in a year.

 Rents less allowable expenses are taxable as part of the taxpayer’s total UK income.
 The main rule for allowable expenses is that they must wholly and exclusively incurred in the course of the letting business.
 Though some relaxation of this rule may available in specific circumstances.
 It is important to differentiate initial and capital costs from running costs.
 Capital costs and set-up costs, which are capitalist.
 There are usually relieve for tax purposes against the calculation of the gain on sale of the investment property.
 The cost of improvements is normally treat as increasing the base cost of the investment.